Bylaws

 8. Shall have other duties as described in Robert’s Rules of Order to the extent not inconsistent with these bylaws.

-9. If the office of the President becomes vacant, the acting President shall assume the duties of the office of the President as set forth in this Section 1, until a special election is held pursuant to Article IV, Section 8.b.
-Appointments by the acting President shall be effective until the result of the special election is determined.
+9. If the office of the President becomes vacant, the Vice President(s) of Political Affairs shall assume the duties of the office of the President as set forth in this Section 1, until a special election is held.

 Section 2.
 The Vice President of Political Affairs shall